Endura Flap Single Flap Pet Door For Deep Walls - Installation Instructions

 - Add any other supports or bracing as needed.

-- Create the tunnel liner box by assembling the tunnel material you cut in step #5 into a box shape.
+- Create the full size tunnel liner box by assembling the tunnel material with all the painted edges facing the same way

 - Attach the pieces with the provided medium wood screws as demonstrated in the diagram.

 - Slide tunnel box into opening until the inside of the box is flush or slightly inside the surface of your inner wall.
 Mark a line all around the box at the outer wall.
 Remove the box from the wall.